“I was born ready,” he says.

 Immortal = Im mortal

 Many people forget how to live.
-They stop dreaming – during day and night.
+They stop dreaming or streaming – during day and night.

 Lives false started.